aibrite/jdash-docs/src/backend/jdash-cloud.md

 ```

 You can find detailed information for jose-jwt package <a href="https://github.com/dvsekhvalnov/jose-jwt" target="_blank">here</a>.

+#### Step 2 : Use endpoint on client side

+Inside jdash.ready handler, make a call to the above endpoint to get a secure JWT Token for your end-user.

+Note that jdash.ready is called once all the requirements of the JDash Service are met, such that the scripts are loaded and dom is ready.

+    jdash.ready(function () {
+            jdash.Provider.init({
+                apiKey: 'API KEY',
+                userToken: function (tokenCallback) {
+                    // make a XMLHttpRequest (aka Ajax call) to your endpoint
+                    // you can use any ajax library ie $.ajax, we are just using axios
+                    // response must be a jwt string.
+                    jdash.Http.get('/jdashController/authorize').then(function (result) {
+                        // securely set end-user
+                        tokenCallback(null, result.data);
+                    }, function (err) {
+                        tokenCallback(err);
+                    });
+                }
+            })
+    }

 #### Notes:
 1- JDash will call ``userToken`` function when it needs a new token (as initial token request or for the renewal of expired JWT).